← Back to Blog

 Following Redirects

-# Follow redirects (301, 302, etc.)
+# Follow all redirects (301, 302, 307, 308)

-curl -L https://example.com/old-page
+curl -L https://example.com/old-url

-curl -L --max-redirs 5 https://example.com/old-page
+curl -L --max-redirs 3 https://example.com/redirect-chain

-# Show redirect chain
+# Show redirect chain (verbose grep)

 SSL/TLS

-curl -k https://self-signed.example.com
+curl -k https://self-signed.internal.example.com

-# Custom CA bundle
+# Use a custom CA bundle

 curl --cacert /path/to/ca-bundle.crt https://internal.example.com